jonaprieto/flask-ponywhoosh/README.rst

 Hacking
 -------

-Customize the templates, url routes and other stuffs, please checkout the documentation on:
+Customize the templates, URL routes and other stuffs, please checkout the documentation on:

     -  http://pythonhosted.org/flask-ponywhoosh/